-Q: What is the cost of camp?
+Q: What is the theme this year?

 Q: What are Cookie Credits?
 How do we use them?